Last Updated on October 29, 2025 by Maryam Siddiqui

-This Visa is ideal for retirees and other individuals with sufficient financial means to support themselves and their families.
-If it is your first time relocating to a new country, it is common to have questions about the journey and the Visa.
+This visa is ideal for retirees and individuals with sufficient financial means to support themselves and their families.
+If it’s your first time relocating to a new country, it’s natural to have questions about the process.
 Will this Visa suit my needs?
 Will I meet the eligibility requirements?
 Can I obtain a work permit with this Visa?

 If you’re seeking answers to these questions, this post is tailored for you.
 It aims to address all sorts of queries expats ask.
 Tag along to find out more!